Frankie Muse Freeman: Biography

 The daughter of William Brown Muse and Maude Beatrice Smith Muse, Frankie came from a college-educated family.
+Her parents were active members of the National Association for the Advancement of Colored People (NAACP).
 She was born and grew up in Danville, Virginia.
 At age 16, Muse enrolled at Hampton Institute, which she attended from 1933 to 1936.
+Shortly afterward, Freeman moved to New York where she met her future husband Shelby T. Freeman Jr. and applied to St. John's Law School.
+However, the admissions office claimed they did not accept credits from Hampton University.
+She married Shelby Freeman in 1938 and birthed her only daughter Shelbe Patricia Bullock shortly thereafter.
 In 1944, she enrolled at Howard University Law School and received a law degree in 1947.
+She took the Bar Exam in Missouri and practiced law for seventy years.
 While a student at Howard Law, Freeman became a member of Epsilon Sigma Iota sorority, the first American legal sorority for women of color.

 In 1948, after writing to several law firms and not hearing back from them, Muse decided to establish her own private practice.
 She began her practice with pro bono, divorce and criminal cases.
 After two years, Freeman began her work in civil rights when she became legal counsel to the NAACP legal team that filed suit against the St. Louis Board of Education in 1949.
 In 1954, Freeman was the lead attorney for the landmark NAACP case Davis et al. v. the St. Louis Housing Authority, which ended legal racial discrimination in public housing with the city.